José Torres (educator)

-José M. Torres is an American educator who served as the interim CEO of Chicago Public Schools (its superintendent position), superintendent of the Elgin Area School District U46, and superintendent of the San Ysidro Elementary School District.
+José M. Torres (March 29, 1960 – May 2, 2025) was an American educator who served as the interim CEO of Chicago Public Schools (its superintendent position), superintendent of the Elgin Area School District U46, and superintendent of the San Ysidro Elementary School District.
 He also served as president of the Illinois Mathematics and Science Academy.

 Early life and education

-Torres was born in Puerto Rico.
+Torres was born on March 29, 1960 in La Playita, Santurce, Puerto Rico.

 Torres earned a master's degree in education as well as a doctorate in education policy, planning and administration from the University of Maryland at College Park.

 Career

-Torres is a fellow at the Harvard Graduate School of Education.
+Torres was a fellow at the Harvard Graduate School of Education.

 Early career

 Torres started his career by working as a middle school teacher and a human relations specialist for Maryland's Montgomery County Public Schools.
 He spent only a year in this position, teaching language classes, before moving into administrative roles.
 He held top administrative roles in Baltimore City Public Schools and the National Association of State Boards of Education.

 Torres was an associated superintendent of the San Jose Unified School District in 2000 and 2001.
 He served as superintendent of the San Ysidro Elementary School District in 2001 and 2002.
-The school board fired him after only sixth months, citing his "problematic" leadership style as their reason.
+The school board fired him after only six months, citing his "problematic" leadership style as their reason.

 Torres worked as assistant superintendent for student services in Maryland's Anne Arundel County Public Schools from 2003 through 2006.

 Torres would be made a regional superintendent for Chicago Public Schools, putting him in charge of 25 schools on the city's South Side.
 He held this role from 2006 through 2008.

 In 2005, Torres was a fellow with the Eli Broad Urban Superintendents Academy.